 where SaO2 is the arterial oxygen saturation (%), 1.34 the oxygen-carrying capacity of Hb (mL/g), [Hb] the Hb concentration (g/dL), 0.0031 the solubility of oxygen in plasma at 37°C, and Pao2 is measured in millimeters of mercury.

 Under normal conditions, DO2 exceeds oxygen consumption (VO2) by three to five times.
 However, in situations where the VO2 of the peripheral tissues is greatly increased, or DO2 is decreased by anemia or decreased CO, VO2 can exceed DO2 and result in tissue hypoxia.
 Increasing the [Hb] is one of the ways to increase the blood's oxygen-carrying capacity, and therefore increase DO2.
 Additionally, transfusion can increase blood volume for patients following acute blood loss or hemorrhage and alleviate symptoms of anemia such as dyspnea, weakness, and fatigue.

 Drawbacks of RBC Transfusion

 Despite the theoretical benefits of transfusion described above, it is associated with multiple risks.
-There is risk of human error resulting in a transfusion ...
+There is risk of human error resulting in ...